-An argument on the side of using demonstration models is that the content to be learned is placed immediately and directly to the attention of the learner.
+In reply to these powerful arguments offered on behalf of model construction, an argument advanced on the side of demonstration modeling is that the content to be learned is placed immediately and directly to the attention of the learner.
 In contrast, in the process of constructing a model, the learner is diverted into the intricacies of the modeling language itself and diverted away from the content to be learned.
-Since there can be quite a bit of overhead associated with learning the modeling language, the model construction approach could be seen as very inefficient.
+Since there can be quite a bit of overhead associated with learning the modeling language, the model construction approach could be seen as inefficient.
 Moreover, there is skepticism as to whether students who are not already mathematically and scientifically sophisticated can acquire the knowledge and skills of model design and construction.

-5.2 Selecting the Appropriate "Size" of Modeling Primitives
+6.2.
+Selecting the Appropriate "Size" of Modeling Primitives

-Like most tensions, this tension is not really dichotomous.
+Like most tensions, this tension between model observation and model construction is not really dichotomous.
 There are many intermediate states between the two extremes.
-Demonstration models can be given changeable parameters which users can vary and, thereby, explore the effect on the behavior of the model.
-If there are large numbers of such parameters, as in the popular Maxis simulation software packages (1992a; 1992b), the parameter space can be quite vast in the possibilities for exploration.
+Demonstration models can be given changeable parameters that users can tune to explore the effect of modifying initial settings on the behavior of the model.
+If there are large numbers of such parameters, as in the popular Maxis simulation software packages (1992a, 1992b), the parameter space can be quite vast in its exploratory potential.
 This takes demonstration models several steps in the direction of model construction.
-On the other hand, even the most from "scratch" modeling language must contain primitive elements.
+On the other hand, even the most "from scratch" modeling language must contain primitive elements.
 These primitive elements remain black boxes, used for their effect but not constructed by the modeler.
 Not too many constructionist modelers would advocate building the modeling elements from the binary digits, let alone building the hardware that supports the modeling language.
 The latter can serve as an absurd reductio of the "from scratch" label.
-So, even the die-hard constructionist modelers concede that not all pieces of the model need be constructed, some can be simply handed off.
+So, even the die-hard constructionist modelers concede that not all pieces of the model need be constructed - some can be simply handed off.

-I place myself squarely in the constructionist camp; the challenge for us is to construct toolkits that contain just the right level of primitives.
-In constructing a modeling language, it is critical to design primitives not so large-scale and inflexible that they can only be put together in a few possible ways.
-If we fail at that task, we have essentially reverted to the demonstration modeling activity.
-To use a physical analogy, we have not done well in designing a dinosaur modeling kit if we provide the modeler with three pieces, a T-Rex head, body and tail.
-On the other hand, we must design our primitives so that they are not so "small" that they are perceived by learners as far removed from the objects they want to model.
-If we fail at that task, learners will be focused at an inappropriate level of detail and so will learn more about the modeling kit to have pieces that are small metal bearings may make constructing many different kinds of dinosaurs possible, but it will be tedious and removed from the functional issues of dinosaur physiology that form the relevant content domain.
+As I place myself squarely in the constructionist camp, the challenge for us is to construct toolkits that contain an appropriate set of primitives.
+One important dimension to attend to in selecting a set of primitives, is the level or grain-size of the primitives.
+In constructing a modeling language, it is critical to design primitives not so large-scale and clunky that they can only be put together in a few possible ways.
+If we fail at that task, we have essentially reverted to the demonstration modeling activity since the learners construct a model from these large pieces that can only be put together in our pre-conceived way.
+To use a physical analogy, we have not done well in designing a dinosaur modeling kit if we provide the modeler with three pieces, a t-rex head, body and tail.
+On the other hand, we must design our primitives so that they are not so "small" that putting them together is seen by learners as far removed from the objects they want to model.
+If we fail at that task, learners will be focused at an inappropriate level of detail and so will learn more about the modeling pieces than the content domain to be modeled and, furthermore, the effort involved in construction becomes too great.
+To reuse the physical analogy, designing a dinosaur modeling kit to consist of large numbers of small metal hardware units may make constructing many different kinds of dinosaurs possible, but it will be tedious and removed from the functional issues of dinosaur physiology that form the relevant content domain.25